ajtroup1/AdamTroup-430-Project/docs/My Project.md

-# Example
+# My Project
-This is an example documenation for GoDoc.
+This is an example generated markdown documentation
 ## Packages:
   - ### Package: `main`
     Contains the high-level calls to <u>all</u> functionality in the app